be0vlk/owlculus/README.md

 **NOTE**: Non-admin users cannot interact with any cases they are not explicitly assigned to, and only admins can assign them.
 Cases that a user is not assigned to will not show up in the dashboard and will not be accessible via the API.

-Now, double-click directly on the case in the table and you'll be redirected to that case's detail page.
+Now, click directly on the case in the table and you'll be redirected to that case's detail page.

 ### Case Detail
 This page displays the basic case information and allows you to create and view notes, upload/download evidence to the case folder, add users to the case, create entities (more on that below) and update the case status.
-When you first create a case, you will not see the entity tabs so don't worry if your screen looks a little different at first.

 #### Entities
 This is a key part of Owlculus functionality.
 Rather than defining case types upfront, you add individual entities to build your investigation dynamically.
-The system supports flexible entity types including `person`, `company`, `vehicle`, `domain`, and `ip_address`, with JSON-based data storage allowing for extensible schemas.
+The system supports flexible entity types including `person`, `company`, `vehicle`, `domain`, and `ip_address`.

 **Entity Features:**
 - **Template-Based Notes**: Each entity type comes with predefined, organized note templates